dsd1990/RebornShadowProject01/AI_BASELINE.md

 ---

+## Change Control (IMPORTANT)
+AI_BASELINE is a roadmap and rulebook.
+It does NOT authorize automatic implementation.

+---

+### No-code-change rule
+The AI must NOT modify or propose patch files unless:
+1) We discuss the change in chat first, AND
+2) I explicitly approve with one of these phrases:
+   - "Proceed with code changes"
+   - "Make the patch"
+   - "Generate updated files"
+   - "Implement this now"

+---

+If I have not explicitly approved, the AI may only:
+- analyze current behavior
+- explain likely causes
+- propose options with pros/cons
+- provide a plan or checklist
+- ask targeted questions (if needed)

+---

+### Safety rule: don’t break working features
+When proposing a change, the AI must identify:
+- what files will be touched
+- expected behavior change (if any)
+- risk of regression
+- rollback plan

+---

+### Patch workflow (preferred)
+When approved:
+- AI produces a patch limited to the agreed files
+- AI lists EXACTLY what changed (bullet list)
+- AI states how to test the change (quick steps)

+---

 ## Canonical branch + what “latest” means
 - **Canonical branch:** `main`
 - **Latest baseline:** HEAD of `main` unless you explicitly tell me to use a tag or commit SHA.